amitlamba/docs-und/docs/fundamentals/users.md

 | `additionalInfo` | Map<String, String> | Both key and value are String | Key Value pair of the user |

+> **Important :** Mobile number should start with country code e.g. For US if your contact number is **+1 (666) 666-6666** you should send **16666666666** as a valid mobile number.
+Similarly in India if your contact number is +91 999 999 9999 you should send
+919999999999 as a valid mobile number.

 ### Custom user attributes

 Any attribute which is not specified in predefined user attributes, could be specified by you with custom user